John Arthur Grant : Associate Artist

 • He enjoyed working in recording studios, but didn't intend to become a session musician, or to gain enough engineering skills to make a pro home studio a reality.

 • He lusted after the sonic possibilities of synthesizers, along with pianos and organs, and owned many fine examples.

 • He performed on the famous Melbourne Town Hall organ.

 • He programmed a synthesiser to sound like a pipe organ at Melbourne Town Hall, when the real thing was out of commission.

 • He played a Fringe Festival show with totally improvised ensemble Now!
 Here!
 This! where the only performance direction was, "We are frogs in a pond".

-• He became Musical Director for legendary Australian pop vocalists Colleen Hewett, Johnny Young, Brian Cadd, Mike Brady, and other corporate rock acts.
+• He became Musical Director for legendary Australian pop vocalists Colleen Hewett, Johnny Young, Brian Cadd, Mike Brady, Wendy Stapleton, and other corporate rock acts.

-• He found that he enjoyed solving the little musical puzzles involved in composing advertising music; "jingles", as they're commonly known.
+• He found that he enjoyed solving the little musical puzzles involved in composing advertising music; he became a "jingle" writer.

 • He conducted synthesizer and music technology training sessions and demonstrations all around Australia and NZ, and throughout Asia, including twice in Tehran.